-- An inscription at Mandagapattu mentions the king Mahendravarma I with several titles such as Vichitrachitta (curious-minded), Chaityakari (temple-builder) and Chitrakarapuli (tiger among artists) – showing his interest in artistic activities.
+- An inscription at Mandagapattu mentions the king Mahendravarman I with several titles such as Vichitrachitta (curious-minded), Chaityakari (temple-builder) and Chitrakar Puli (tiger among artists) – showing his interest in artistic activities.

-- Paintings at the temple at Kanchipuram was patronised by the Pallava king Rajasimha.
+- Paintings at the temple at Kanchipuram were patronised by the Pallava king Rajasimha.

 - Painting of Somaskanda here – only traces remain – large, round face.